Upcoming Events of Interest to Clay CountyView Clay County's Events

 Symptoms of the disease may vary slightly from species to species, but in general, it causes angular chlorotic lesions on the foliage.
 These lesions appear angular because they are bound by leaf veins.
 During humid conditions, the lower surface of the leaf is covered with a downy, pale gray to blackish mildew.

 All universities engage in research and teaching, but the nation’s more than 100 land-grant colleges and universities including WVU, have another critical mission: Extension.
 Extension means reaching out, and along with teaching and research land-grant institutions extend their resources, solving public needs with college or university resources through local programs.
 With more than 3,000 county offices in the USA, the National Cooperative Extension System is the local front door for many citizens to their state land-grant institutions.

 Putting Knowledge to Work!

-West Virginia University Extension Service works to provide solutions in your community through key programs and resources, including agriculture and natural resources, 4-H and youth development, food and nutrition, health and wellness, financial planning and home gardening.
+The West Virginia University Extension Service works to provide solutions in your community through key programs and resources, including agriculture and natural resources; 4-H and youth development; food and nutrition; health and wellness; financial planning; and home gardening.
 These research-based programs and services are available to all Clay County residents thanks to the tremendous support of our community members, local organizations, volunteers and local partners, including the Board of Education and County Commission.